HTTP-RPC/Lima/README.md

 <img src="README/table-view-cell.png" width="250px"/>

 # Initializer Callbacks
-All Lima initializers provide a trailing closure that can be used to further customize the instantiated view.
+All Lima initializers provide a closure that can be used to further customize the instantiated view.
 This callback is automatically invoked by the initializer before it returns.

 A common use of initializer callbacks is to associate view instances with controller member variables, or "outlets".
 For [example](LimaTest/ActionViewController.swift):